wp-plugins/buddypress-user-language/readme.txt

 Buddypress User Language is a Buddypress extension that allows users to set the language displayed in the back-end and front-end of your Buddypress site.
 The available languages are taken from the current theme and the wordpress installation.
 This plugin requires 'Buddypress' and 'User Language Switch' to be installed in order to work.
-The User Language Switch plugin can be downloaded from: http://wordpress.org/plugins/user-language-switch/ and its documentation is available at: http://www.webilop.com/products/user-language-switch-wordpress-plugin/

 = Localization =

 *English (default).

 *Spanish

 = Documentation =